Central New York Business Journal

 The Central New York Business Journal is an American newspaper publisher serving Syracuse, New York and Central New York.
-It is published in print and digital and focuses on the local business dealings in the central New York region.
+It is published in print and digital and focuses on local business dealings in the central New York region.
 BizEventz is a sister company of the newspaper and offers business-to-business special events such as conferences, seminars, and trade shows.

 The company was founded in 1986 by Norm Poltenson.
-It was sold in March 2014, to his daughter Marny Nesher, who has since served as the president.
+It was sold in March 2014, to his daughter, Marny Nesher, who has since served as the president.

-The Central New York Business Journal is not affiliated with The Business Journals, which does not have market presence in Syracuse area.
+The Central New York Business Journal is not affiliated with The Business Journals, which does not have a market presence in the Syracuse area.